If you are 16 years or older you can access GP Online Services

 · whether you've previously had a bad reaction to any medication

 You will need to come in to register to use our online services.
-Please bring to the surgery a form of photo ID and speak to receptionist who will set up an account for you.
+Please bring to the surgery two forms of ID ( one with a photo and proof of age) and speak to a receptionist who will set up an account for you.

 The service is run by TPP SystmOne , the company that provides our practice software.